COVID-19: Frequently Asked Questions and Resources

 Please direct inquiries about benefits to Global Benefits

 The Trustees of the Union’s Benefit Trust have taken steps to ensure workers laid off during the COVID-19 pandemic do not lose their health benefits.
-All plan participants who are eligible at the time they are laid off will continue to be covered for a minimum three months to bridge workers through the crisis.
+All plan participants who are eligible at the time they are laid off will continue to be covered until August 31st, 2020.

 If you are laid off: